 Alongside this, the company can order glossy postcard-sized fact sheets providing information on company background and previous press coverage or customer reviews.
-This sheet should also include contact information, such as phone numbers alongside website, email and street addresses.
+This sheet should also include information, such as phone numbers alongside website, email and street addresses.

-Certain promotional items, like magnets, are also perfect inclusions – especially when they’ve got contact info on them.
+Certain promotional items, like magnets, are also perfect inclusions – especially when they’ve got info on them.
 Chances are a free magnet will end up on someone’s fridge.
 Food service companies handing out press kits at trade shows can include promotional notepads, so that attendees will have something to jot down info on.
 Using a company logo – perhaps a heat lamp, in this case – can give promotional items a flourish and add visual consistency to a press kit package.

 On the other end of the spectrum is the musician’s press kit.
 Bands are just one example of creative startups that need media attention to build themselves, but their press kits stand as a great promotional example for all high-tech creative industries.